ghost2501/Spacegun-Simulator/README.md

 Time is spent on:

 - Collecting resources
-- Researching new technologies (in development)
+- Researching new technologies
-- Unlock new projectile designs (in development)
+- Unlock new projectile designs

 Spending time is always a tradeoff.

 ---

-### 3️⃣ Development Phase
+### 3️ Development Phase

 Use gathered resources to:

-- Manufacturing projectile components  (in development)
+- Manufacturing projectile components
-- Reinforcing or repairing the gun  (in development)
+- Reinforcing or repairing the gun
-- Improve barrel strength, tolerances, and recoil handling  (in development)
+- Improve barrel strength, tolerances, and recoil handling
 - Push engineering limits closer to required kinetic energy

 Technology is deterministic — but choosing *what* to develop matters.

 ---

-### 4️⃣ Firing Phase (The Moment)
+### 4 Firing Phase (The Moment)

 Using only the provided tools: